0x416c6578/ATCwatch/README.md

 This code uses the BMA421 Library wich is made by Bosch and this is under copyright by Bosch Sensortech GmbH

 ## Linux
 See `linux-tutorial.md` for instructions on how to get the toolchain working on Linux
+**I WILL NOT BE WORKING ON THIS FORK ANYMORE, MY WORK HAS MOVED TO [here](github.com/0x416c6578/p8-firmware)